• CUWB v5.0

 Log Rotation

-By default, log rotation is disabled in the CDP logger, so the CDP logger will log all incoming CDP data in a single file that will grow indefinitely.
-In order to change the log rotation settings, use the Rotating Files command line option (-r) to set the number of files to rotate through, and use the Split Hours command line option (–splithours) to set the amount of time to log data in each file.
-For example, the following command will set up the CDP logger to rotate through 100 files with each file containing 15 minutes worth of data:
+By default, log rotation is disabled, causing the CDP Logger to record all incoming data into a single file that grows indefinitely.
+To manage file sizes, you can configure rotation using the Rotating Files option (-r) to set the maximum number of files to maintain, and the Split Hours option (–splithours) to define the duration of each log segment.
+For example, the following command configures the Logger to rotate through a pool of 100 files, with each file capturing 15 minutes of data:

 cdp-logger -r 100 --splithours 0.25